USFWS/secas/_posts/2021-04-26-new-beta-viewer-for-Southeast-Blueprint-now-available.md

   headerClass: light-text
   float: right
 ---
 Have you ever wanted a quick and easy way to explore the Southeast Blueprint and learn more about the underlying data for your area?
-The beta version of the online viewer for the Southeast Blueprint is finally ready for public release, and it's designed to do help you do just that!
+The online viewer for the Southeast Blueprint is designed to help you do just that, and the beta version is finally ready for public release!

 You can [access the beta viewer here](https://blueprint.geoplatform.gov/southeast/).
 It's mobile friendly, so you can even check it out on your phone!
 It's linked from the [Blueprint](../blueprint) and [Resources](../resources) pages of the SECAS website.
 Here are some of the things you can do with this beta viewer!